robinrendle/aeve/draft.md

 She hung up.
 Holding the phone tightly in her hands, she thought *this was it*.
 All those years of traveling and waiting, all those delicate years of painstaking field research, had it all been leading up to this evening?
 Her room seemed to stretch and expand under her feet yet the adrenalin couldn’t quite stop the flow of exhaustion that was currently seeping into her bones.

-Before she knew it she was half asleep at the wheel, and fully cloaked by a heavy, formidable darkness.
-Great spirits of dirt trailed after her jeep in the night.
+Before she knew it she was half asleep at the wheel, and fully cloaked by a heavy, formidable darkness as great spirits of dirt trailed after her jeep in the night.

 ***

-Aeve fumbled through the passenger seat and salvaged a flask coated in sand and dust; cracking the lid off with a single hand, she gulped down as much as possible whilst keeping her eyes on the track ahead; even in the middle of the night the heat was extraordinary.

-She suddenly had a powerful, almost violent urge to check her cellphone for new messages, but let the feeling pass.
+Even in the middle of winter the heat was extraordinary.
+Aeve fumbled through the passenger seat and salvaged a flask coated in sand and dust; cracking the lid off with a single hand, she gulped down as much as possible whilst keeping her focus on the track ahead.
+Her cellphone fell out of a jacket pocket and skirted the rim of the jeep – she suddenly had a powerful, almost violent urge to check it for new messages, but let the feeling pass.

-*Wait, was that--rain?* Unable to process anything, Aeve touched her cheek and looked back up at the clouds above.
-She hit the brakes and the truck lurched forward, the engine dimmed to a mere quiet rumble.
+*Wait, was that?* Unable to process anything, Aeve touched her cheek and looked back up at the clouds above.
+She hit the brakes and the truck lurched forward, the engine dimmed to a quiet rumble.
 She jumped up onto the seats, balancing her weight across the head rests, and held out her arms wide across the roofless jeep.

 No rain.
-There were plenty of screeching crickets which seem to flock to her, but not a sign of rain.
+There were plenty of screeching crickets, which seemed to flock to her as if she was a prophet, but there was no sign of rain.

 Aeve breathed in deeply and felt a speck of water on her naked wrist, then her shoulder, and then it ran through her hair.
 These molecular specks gathered their strength and called for backup, in less than a minute the random drips had formed a torrential downpour.
 Water darting around freckles and bouncing over her nose, it passed over her light brown complexion and swooped over every inch of Aeve’s skin.
 She had the oddest sensation that the rain had binding itself to the red dust and sand in the air, as milk blends with hot chocolate in a saucepan.